Velotome/devops-project/README.md

 # devops-project
-A smal projet to put devops principles and technologies into practice
+A small projet to put devops principles and technologies into practice